ThibaultBee/StreamPack/README.md

 2. Requests the required permissions in your Activity/Fragment.
 See the [Permissions](#permissions) section for more information.
-3. Creates a `MyService` that extends `DefaultScreenRecorderService` (so you can customize notifications among other things).
+3. Creates a `MyService` that extends `MediaProjectionService` (so you can customize notifications among other things).
 4. Creates a screen record `Intent` and requests the activity result